bharathwajv/RewardsPlus/README.md

 // Signar noti on new purchase or order status change

-//Employee monthly subscriptions from employerr
+// Employee monthly subscriptions from employerr

+// Loyalty integration

 // complate ToDoLater stuffs in code